Introduction

 Recipe 5: Blackstone Fajitas

-Step 1: Marinate the Protein
+Step 1: Marinate and Preheat

-Combine sliced chicken or steak with 2 tablespoons of oil, lime juice, and fajita seasoning.
-Let marinate for at least 15 minutes while you prepare other ingredients.
+In a bowl, combine **sliced chicken or steak** with **2 tbsp oil**, **lime juice**, and **fajita seasoning**.

-Heat your Blackstone to high heat (approximately 400-425°F).
+Preheat your **Blackstone griddle** to **high heat (≈400–425°F)**.

-Step 3: Cook the Protein
+Step 2: Cook Protein and Vegetables

-Add the marinated meat to the hot griddle in a single layer.
-Cook for 3-4 minutes on each side until nicely charred and cooked through.
-Move to one side of the griddle.
+Add the **marinated meat** to the griddle in a **single layer**.

-Mix the meat and vegetables together.
-Meanwhile, place tortillas on a less hot part of the griddle for 20-30 seconds per side until warm and pliable.
+Warm **tortillas** on a cooler zone for **20–30 seconds per side** until soft and pliable.

 Pro tip: For extra flavor, squeeze fresh lime juice over the meat and vegetables just before serving.